Rolex Milgauss

 The Rolex Oyster Perpetual Milgauss is a wristwatch model introduced by Rolex in 1956 with model number 6541.
 The Milgauss was advertised as “designed to meet the demands of the scientific community working around electromagnetic fields”.
 The first of its kind, it is capable of withstanding magnetic fields of up to 1,000 gauss and became known for being worn by scientists at the European Organization for Nuclear Research (CERN) in Geneva.
 Its resistance to magnetic interference stems from a shield inside the case made of ferromagnetic alloys, which protects the movement.
 This shield consists of two components, one screwed to the movement and the other to the case.
 In addition, its Caliber 3131 movement includes paramagnetic materials.

 The name Milgauss is derived from the French mille, which means one-thousand, and gauss, the unit of a magnetic field.

-Original model
+The Rolex Milgauss was discontinued in 2023.

+History

 The original Milgauss was very similar to the appearance of the Rolex Submariner, with an oversized case and bezel, with the Twinlock crown, and a riveted Oyster bracelet.
-Although the Milgauss went through only two different models (6541, 1019) the Milgauss went through numerous configuration changes before being discontinued in 1988.
+Although the Milgauss went through only two different models (6541, 1019) the Milgauss went through numerous configuration changes before being discontinued in 1986.
 In the 1960s, Rolex launched the Milgauss ref.
 1019.
 However, this particular model looks so different from its predecessors that at first glance the Milgauss link (aside from the red MILGAUSS text) is not immediately clear.

 The Milgauss remains a sought-after model amongst Rolex collectors due to its relatively low sales and popularity during the 1960s and 70s, it has become rare in today's vintage watch market.
-A vintage Milgauss signed by Tiffany & Co. recently sold for over $32,000.
+A vintage Milgauss signed by Tiffany & Co. sold in 2008 for over $32,000.